okfn/messytables/doc/index.rst

 -------------

 The library supports workbooks in the Microsoft Excel 2003 format.
-The newer, XML-based Excel format is not yet supported.
+The newer, XML-based Excel format is also supported.

 .. autoclass:: messytables.excel.XLSTableSet
   :members: from_fileobj, tables